finder39/ojbox/README.md

 per song.
 The person who added the song also has the permission to remove it from the playlist.

-To make it fun, for playlists with three or more people logged in, if everyone but the person who added the song votes that song down, the song will be booted off the playlist.

 ### Chat
 You can also chat with other logged in users on the Chat tab!

 ## Todo
 - Add Spotify API support (this will require Spotify Premium)
-- Turn chat text input to contentEditable input
 - Add user list on chat page
 - Make it work for mobile.
 Phonegap
 - Add Velocity and some animations